hlx1996/GandB/text/s.md

 * What is the ESDF(distance field) of densely cluttered environment look like, how to utilize it.

 ## Plan
-* bspline basic. write code of b-spline
+* Optimization version of this algorithm
-* Minimum snap(jerk) in bspline form.
+* Add the constrains of reachable set
-* ESDF tool and gradient method for moving a point.
+* Spilt and merge of points
-* move control point in the gradient of jerk.
+* Kinodynamic search